Studio Sessions Overview:

 The results of your studio session are to be reported and documented

 in a file that you save in your workspace.
-You are to print and turn
+You are to commit

-in one copy of that report for your group.
+that report prior to leaving studio.
 In the descriptions of

 the studio exercises, verbs like report and document are